x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 ## Prerequisites

-If these prerequisites are not already on the Windows Server where Exchange is installed or to be installed, the setup will prompt you to install these prerequisites during the readiness check
+If these prerequisites are not already on the Windows Server where Exchange is installed or to be installed, Setup will prompt you to install these prerequisites during the readiness check:

 - IIS URL Rewrite Module
 - Universal C Runtime in Windows (KB2999226)